large-bytes/CalmPlan/README.md

 # CalmPlan

-Make a list and prioritise your work without getting overwhelmed
+Make a task list and prioritise your work without getting overwhelmed.

 ## Features